 Now that the Colorado adoption finalization is completed, you’ll be able to file for your child’s amended birth certificate and social security card.
 Remember that you can always contact American Adoptions if you have questions, need help facilitating communication with your child’s birth family, require support, educational resources or more.

-Learn more about how to finalize an adoption in Colorado by calling 1-800-ADOPTION now.
+Learn more about adoption in Colorado with our agency by calling 1-800-ADOPTION now.